TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/32 - Jonah/Jonah 4/Jonah 4.7.md

 ---

-But God prepared a worm when the morning rose the next day, and it smote the gourd, that it withered.
+But God prepared a worm at dawn the next day, and it chewed on the vine, so that it withered.